 FARA members can get additional information in the Members FAQ page contained in the Members Only Section of this site.

+How Can False Alarms Be Avoided?
 False alarms can be avoided with proper use, design and installation of alarm systems.
 The steps that you can take vary slightly depending on where the system is installed and your role.
 Users and alarm companies all have a role in preventing false alarms.
-For more information visit our alarm user information page.
+For more information visit our alarm user information site.

+Does FARA Have a Position on Specific Ordinances?
 The most successful alarm management programs have combined several strategies to form a local program.
 Each municipality must select the proper combination of strategies to allow for the desired impact.
 While the most common strategies are listed in our False Alarm Reduction Strategies White Paper, there may be other successful methods that are not as widely known.
-Carefully research all options and decide which method(s) best suits the needs of your community, legislators and law enforcement.
-For more information visit the Member Publications page.
+Carefully research all options and decide which method(s) best suits the needs of your community, legislators and public safety.